 If you love apple cake, this Easy Gluten Free German Apple Cake is a delicious dessert recipe to try.
 Double the recipe if you are feeding a crowd!
 I include a video below to show you how easy this German apple cake is to make

 I am happy to say this recipe is not only gluten free, but it is dairy-free and refined sugar-free as well!
+If you love apples as much as we do, check out these delicious gluten free apple recipes.

 This gluten free version of our family's German apple cake recipe is just as good as the real thing!
 Crisp fresh apples and lots of cinnamon give this cake so much flavor.